apache/incubator-spot/spot-ml/DATA_SAMPLE.md

 | dns_a        | string    |
 | dns_id       | string    |

-## Transaction ID Interpretations (same for both data sets)
+## Transaction ID Interpretations
-The following provides interpretations for the values of the transaction ID field, ‘dns_id’.
-Each value indicates that either the data row was taken from a packet capture of simulated normal DNS traffic, or from a packet capture of a particular type of simulated attack.
+Each value of the transaction ID ('dns_id' in the ingested data) indicates that either the data row was taken from a packet capture of simulated normal DNS traffic, or from a packet capture of a particular type of simulated DNS tunnelling.

 Within BreakingPoint, Transaction IDs are represented as a decimal number.
-However, tshark dissect the transaction id in its hexadecimal representation in the format contained within parenthesis below.
+However, tshark dissects the transaction ID in its hexadecimal representation(the format contained within parenthesis in the table below).

-Within Apache Spot only responses from DNS servers are ingested (since the response packet contains the query made by the client and the response from the server in the same packet)
+Within Apache Spot(incubating) only responses from DNS servers are ingested since the response packet contains the query made by the client and the response from the server in the same packet.

 | Super Flow Name           | Transaction IDs    | Description |